 Farmhouse Bandung Village

 Come early in the morning while fogs still covering the area.
-When the fog starts to disappear, rows of wooden medieval houses will come into sights, like a gift being unwrapped.
+When the fog starts to disappear, rows of wooden medieval houses will come into sight, like a gift being unwrapped.
 Stroll along the small street and immerse the European feels.
 Forget being in a tropical country for a while.

 Between the replicas of houses, pumpkins, and farmer markets.
 There are real and operating cute cafes, patisseries, and vintage shops.
 They add more nuances to the whole European atmosphere in this place.
-Buy some croissant at the small shop Croissant de Paris.
+Buy some croissants at the small shop Croissant de Paris.

 Around the corner, be sure to visit the Brew Coffee Cafe.
 A cozy and picturesque cafe like in Italy or France.
 The baristas will surprise guests with some amazing latte arts.
 Vintage shops selling souvenirs, postcards, and other tidbits.
 The shops’ design is so convincing.

 That it feels like visitors coming to a real city in Europe.
-Amusingly enough, there are some Indonesian souvenirs sell in these shops, such as magnets resembling Indonesian popular snacks and instant noodles.
+Amusingly enough, there are some Indonesian souvenirs in these shops, such as magnets resembling Indonesian popular snacks and instant noodles.
 The magnets actually are visitors’ favorite – so go buy and bring home some.